qemu/qemu/docs/devel/loads-stores.rst

 **TODO** The names of these functions are a bit odd for historical reasons because they were originally expected to be called only from within generated code.
 We should rename them to bring them more in line with the other memory access functions.
+The explicit endianness is the only feature they have beyond ``*_mmuidx_ra``.

 load: ``helper_{endian}_ld{sign}{size}_mmu(env, addr, opindex, retaddr)``